JoanaPNeto/JoanaPNeto.github.io/_pages/projects.md

 *Materials and neuroscience: validating tools for large-scale, high density neural recording* 2016
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Interfacing Materials and Neuroscience/materialsNeuro.jpg)
+This project was developed in the context of my PhD.
+Extracellular recording remains the only technique capable of measuring the activity of many neurons simultaneously with a sub-millisecond precision, in multiple brain areas, including deep structures.
+Nevertheless, many questions about the nature of the detected signal and the limitations/capabilities of this technique remain unanswered.

+*“What contributes to the amplitude of action potentials as well as the background noise?
+Can we improve data quality by electrodes design choice (e.g., impedance and size)?
+How will these be reflected in the subsequent sorting analysis?
+What arrangement of electrodes is optimal for isolating individual neurons from background noise?
+How can we validate probes with different electrode configurations and different sorting algorithms?
+How can we achieve the full potential of large-scale, high-density extracellular recordings?”*

+For understanding and improving neural probes, we provided new methods to quantify their performance, as well as new validation datasets.
+All data was made freely available online.
+These datasets have been used by several groups to publish in top-ranked journals, contributing to the advancement of knowledge.
+Moreover, extracellular neural probes have made a big step towards the large-scale, high-density extracellular recordings.
+In collaboration with the European Project NeuroSeeker, we validated a CMOS-based probe with 1344 electrodes allowing the simultaneous recording of more than 1000 neurons spanning different brain regions.
+We also presented new methods for visualizing and analysing big neural data.
+Additionally, given the ever-shrinking dimensions of CMOS technology it is now possible to fabricate sub-cellular electrodes (< 10 µm).
+How small and closely-packed can one make extracellular microelectrodes?